lisa-lab/pylearn2/README.rst

 Pylearn2 is a library designed to make machine learning research easy.

 The Pylearn2 `documentation <http://deeplearning.net/software/pylearn2/>`_.
+If you want to build a local copy of the documentation, run
+    python ./doc/scripts/docgen.py

 Pylearn2 was initially developed by David Warde-Farley, Pascal Lamblin, Ian Goodfellow and others during the winter